 A word of warning, though- this is not for the faint-of-heart or casual browser.
 This type of thrifting requires you to roll up your sleeves and be willing to dig, quite literally.

 The Goodwill Marketplace in Orange County, a.k.a. the “As-Is” yard a.k.a. “the Bins” is really that – a giant warehouse filled with bins full of thrifting treasure.
 Mound upon endless mound of clothing, shoes, books, accessories, and more.

 The Marketplace caters to auctions in the back section, and the bins are located in the front.
 You can go and bid for huge lots, or you can dig for items sold by the pound (currently $2.49/lb).

 There are also furniture pieces and other large household goods near the front.

 Tips for shopping the bins at the Goodwill Marketplace

-Read this list of tips before your next trip to the bins at the Goodwill Marketplace:
+Read this list of tips before your next trip:

 - Grab a cart on your way in (if you get there early enough) or you may have to get creative to carry your finds.